 Hidden Sodium or salt

-You should also look for sodium-rich highly processed foods.
-The other form of sodium is monosodium glutamate and disodium phosphate
+It would help if you also looked for sodium-rich, highly processed foods.
+In addition, the other form of Sodium is monosodium glutamate and disodium phosphate.

-Some of the common food additives are preservatives, artificial colors and flavoring agent.
+Some of the common food additives are preservatives, artificial colors, and flavoring agents.

 Some processed foods are fortified to maintain the required amount of vitamins and minerals.
 During processing, most of the vitamins and minerals are destroyed.